visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Seed Generation
 """""""""""""""

-Threshold limit
-    Exclude seeds that are not within the threshold

-Radial limit
-    Exclude seeds that are closer to other seeds than the radial limit.

-Boundary limit
-    Exclude seeds closer than the specified boundary limit.

-Maximum number of seeds
-    The maximum number of seeds generated
+Filter the number of seeds generated from the mesh (either native or rectilinear, see above).
+There are various self-descriptive filtering options.

 Streamlines vs Pathlines
 """"""""""""""""""""""""